 The Forest for Cornwall is offering a free Landmark Tree to every local community.
 This is in celebration or commemoration of a person, place or event.
 This has been made possible by Woodland Trust Emergency Tree Fund.
 Town and Parish councils will soon be sent the information to apply on behalf of their communities.
-The deadline for applications is 2 August for winter 2021/22, or councils can register an interest for winter 2022/23.
+Applications are being accepted for the next winter planting season (2023/24).

 Where can I apply for Free Trees?